awsdocs/amazon-connect-admin-guide/doc_source/create-contact-flow.md

 ## Before you begin: develop a naming convention<a name="before-create-contact-flow"></a>

 Chances are you're going to create tens or hundreds of contact flows\.
 To help you stay organized, it's important to develop a naming convention\.
-Once you start creating contact flows, we strongly recommend against renaming them\.
+After you start creating contact flows, we strongly recommend against renaming them\.

-**You can't delete a contact flow**\.
-To get obsolete contact flows out of your way, we recommend appending **zzTrash\_** to their name\.
-This will also make them easy to find should you want to reuse them in the future\.

 ## Choose a contact flow type<a name="contact-flow-types"></a>